The application must be done online. Please go to the Graduate School's Application page to apply online.

 Stony Brook, NY 11794-4364

-Applications will be reviewed by the admissions committee of the IDPAS, and successful applicants will be considered for financial assistance through the award of a teaching assistantship (TA) by the TA committee of the IDPAS.
-The deadline for receipt of applications and all supporting materials for Fall admission is January 6.
+Applications will be reviewed by the admissions committee of the IDPAS, and successful applicants will be considered for financial assistance through the award of a tuition scholarship and teaching assistantship (TA).
+The deadline for receipt of applications and all supporting materials for Fall admission is January 15.

 Currently, the IDPAS is unable to deliver a full curriculum in Socio-Cultural Anthropology.
 Thus, for the time being, the IDPAS will not accept any applications for the socio-cultural track.
 Students interested in Socio-Cultural Anthropology should apply to other programs.